 This 18th-century waterfront terrace presents a neat, traditional exterior overlooking the lough towards the attractive village of Strangford, and the National Trust property, Castleward.

-The ground floor bar, a comfortable sitting room, and the restaurant all have a cosy, well-kept old-fashioned feeling to them and, while not luxurious, accommodation is comfortable.
+The ground floor bar, a comfortable sitting room with an open fire, and the restaurant all have a cosy, well-kept old-fashioned feeling to them and, while not luxurious, accommodation is comfortable.
 In keeping with the age and charm of the building, the individually decorated en-suite bedrooms are furnished with antiques and some have lough views - those on the front attract a small supplement.

-The hotel is beautifully kept and maintained, a lovely place with personality, and friendly, helpful staff.
+The hotel is beautifully kept and maintained, a lovely place with personality, and friendly staff.

 Small conference/private parties (35/80); parking.
 Children (Under 16s free in parents' room; cots available at no charge).
 No pets.
 Rooms 14 (all en-suite, 2 shower only, 4 family rooms, all no-smoking) B&B from about £50 pps, ss £20. *Mid-week deals often available.

-Given the location, seafood has long been a speciality at the hotel but - while delicious fare like Dundrum mussels and oysters, Portavogie prawns and Glenarm organic salmon still takes pride of place - Gary Bell's menus are more balanced, and give equal billing to produce from the land, including free range poultry from Marlfield farm just outside the town, organic shorthorn beef from the Glenarm Estate, local pork and wild game in season.
+Given the location, seafood has long been a speciality at the hotel, and Dundrum mussels and oysters, Portavogie prawns and Glenarm organic salmon are likely to take pride of place on menus that also feature good meats - organic shorthorn beef from the Glenarm Estate, for example - free range poultry from Marlfield farm, just outside the town, and perhaps wild game in season.

-Other menus offered include a two or three course dinner, a set three course Sunday lunch menu and à la carte bar menu featuring some of the dishes offered on set menus plus specialities such as scampi (battered Portavogie prawns with hand cut chips, tartare sauce & lemon mayo), homemade burgers (with the new Kearney Blue cheese, which is made in Portaferry) and the house pie (chicken & wild mushroom with puff pastry).
+An à la carte bar menu is also offered, featuring some of the dishes offered on set menus plus specialities such as scampi (battered Portavogie prawns with hand cut chips, tartare sauce & lemon mayo), homemade burgers (with local Kearney Blue cheese) and the house pie (chicken & wild mushroom with puff pastry).

-Excellent breakfasts are served in the restaurant - a particularly good menu is offered, giving plenty of choice including fresh and smoked fish as a feature.
+Good breakfasts are served in the restaurant - plenty of choice is offered, usually including fresh and smoked fish.